pizza-studio/PizzaHelperUnited/README.md

 * It contains all features provided in the `Pizza Helper for HSR`.
 * This repository also maintains the main codebase of the United Pizza Engine.

-This project is currently under heavy development, using Swift 6 and targeting iOS 17.4 and later.
+This project uses Swift 6 and targeting iOS 17.4 and later.

 > For public documents (e.g., Privacy Policy, EULA, etc.), please check the `EndUserPublicDocs` folder in this repository.
 The GitHub Wiki of this repository may be outdated in rare circumstances.
 Public documents are only provided in primary languages (English, Simplified Chinese, Traditional Chinese, and Japanese).